kyma-project/test-infra/development/image-url-helper/README.md

-# image-url-helper
+# Image URL Helper

 ## Overview

-The `image-url-helper` tool has two subcommands:
+Image URL Helper is a tool that provides two subcommands:

-* The `check` command is used to find all image usages in Helm charts that doesn't use imageurl template.
+* The `check` command finds all Helm chart images that don't use the `imageurl` template.
-* The `list` command is used to list all images used in Helm charts by checking values.yaml files.
+* The `list` command lists all Helm chart images by checking the `values.yaml` files.

 ## Usage

-To run `check` command use:
+To run the `check` command, use:
 ```bash
 go run main.go \
     --resources-directory={PATH_TO_A_KYMA_RESOURCES_DIRECTORY} \